What are dental fillings?

 Cast gold fillings are made using a model of your tooth.
 Created from a mix of gold combined with other materials such as copper and silver, a cast gold filling is created in a dental lab and sent back to your dentist.

-It will then be cemented in place inside your mouth.
-Though this type of filling is considered the most durable (typically lasting 20 years or more) it is also the most costly.
+Your gold filling with then be cemented in place on your tooth.
+Although this may be considered to be the most durable type of filling, it is also considered to be the most expensive.
 You'll also require at least two dental appointments to have it placed.